C. J. Way: Career

 He was President of the Society of Canadian Artists (formed in 1867) in 1870 with whom he exhibited in their second exhibition (1870).
 Also in 1870, Way was elected a Councillor of the Art Association of Montreal (AAM) and his painting Monte Rotondo was selected as the AAM's first purchase.
 The same year Way was elected to the Board of the Arts and Manufacturers - he was the only artist - because they intended to establish an art school.

 In the spring of 1873, due to a smallpox outbreak in Montreal, Way and his family travelled to London, England.
 In 1874, they moved to Switzerland and settled in Lausanne where he became a member of the Société des Peintres et Sculpteurs Suisses.
 Way continued to send paintings for exhibition at the Royal Canadian Academy and the Art Association of Montreal.
 In 1876 he showed six paintings in oil and watercolour in the Canadian section of the Centennial International Exposition in Philadelphia and was awarded a silver medal.

 In 1880 Way was elected an Academician of the Royal Canadian Academy of Arts (RCA) in Ottawa, and was considered a charter member of the newly formed Academy, although he was an honorary non-resident member.
 In 1884 he donated a watercolour to the Royal Canadian Academy of Arts' collection of fine art that formed the beginning of the National Gallery of Canada's collection.
 Way continued to maintain his connections with Montreal and send paintings depicting European and British landscapes for exhibition with the Royal Canadian Academy and the Art Association of Montreal until a year before he died.

 In 1898 Way was commissioned by the Canadian Pacific Railroad (CPR) to paint a series of Canadian landscapes.
 He returned to Canada for about two years with his daughter Aimée, also an artist, and became a member of the Pen and Pencil Club of Montreal.
+It was reported in a local paper that he intended to make Montreal his home and that in many houses there were paintings from his early career.
 Way began his CPR commission on the Atlantic coast and travelled westward along the railway line to British Columbia.
 In 1899 he exhibited paintings of the Rocky Mountains with the RCA.
 His job finished, he returned to Lausanne, Switzerland where he died in 1919.